wp-plugins/widget-wrangler/README.txt

 == Upgrade Notice ==

-1.5.2 Bug fixes on new post creation and sortable widgets form
+1.5.3 Bug fixes on quick edits, clone forms and output.
+Widget status must be 'publish' to display.